Tutorial: Uploading a file

 FILE=cat.jpg

-Now make sure that MASV Transfer Agent can access your file.
+Now make sure that MASV Agent can access your file.
 Remember to replace YOUR-PATH

 with the path to your local file.